Large-scale Modeling of the Observed Power Spectrum Multipoles: Integral Constraint

 where $\bar{n}^{\rm true}$ is the expected mean density of galaxies for the whole survey footprint.
 However, the true ensemble-averaged number density of the galaxy field is not directly accessible, as we are limited to observation of one realization of the Universe with a finite survey volume.
 As a result, it must be approximated using the observed mean galaxy density, which itself contains cosmological fluctuations.

 In practice, the observed density contrast is measured through \cite{94FKP,17Hand,24Benabou_WA}

 where $n_{\rm g}(\bx)$ and $n_{\rm s}(\bx)$ are the number densities for the galaxy catalog and a synthetic catalog.
 The ratio of the number of galaxies in the catalog to the number of objects in the synthetic catalog is denoted by $\alpha$.
 To improve the statistical uncertainties for the power spectrum measurements, the observed galaxy density field can be weighted, and the weights $w(\bx)$ are applied to both the data and random catalogs.
-For general cosmological inference, it is customary to use the FKP weight \cite{94FKP}, whereas alternative optimal weighting schemes are employed for measuring the local PNG \cite{19Castorina_fnl_quasar}.
+For general cosmological inference, it is customary to use the Feldman–Kaiser–Peacock (FKP) weight \cite{94FKP}, which provides an approximate inverse-variance weighting, whereas alternative optimal weighting schemes are employed for measuring the local PNG \cite{19Castorina_fnl_quasar}.

 The observed galaxy density is $n_{\rm g}(\bx)=W(\bx)n(\bx)$, where $W(\bx)$ is the survey window (selection) function.
 The synthetic catalog is generated such that it describes the expected density of observed galaxies under the survey geometry and selection in the absence of cosmological clustering